 *Note: Summer term always requires a separate application.

-FASTChoice is an online loan comparison solution, customized for S&T, to help you make informed educational loan choices.
+FASTChoice is an online loan comparison solution, customized for S&T, to help students make informed educational loan choices.
 FASTChoice is not a lender, and the site is an independent, web-based, student loan comparison tool.
 You can apply online directly from the website.
 Please remember that you can choose any lender even if they are not on the FASTChoice website.

 Interest rates determine how much you pay to borrow money.
 A higher interest rate means you have to repay more than a lower interest rate.
 The expense is calculated as a percentage of the unpaid principal amount of the loan and is offered in two forms--Variable or Fixed.
 A variable interest rate will change periodically over the term of the loan whereas a fixed rate will not.